sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

 This concept's `requires` clause is only well formed if the constrained lambda is a viable overload, which is only the case if each element in the parameter pack satisfies `std::integral`.

-The [Godbolt as proof](https://godbolt.org/z/E1j9e4PE4).
-It's worth calling out that the error message through this approach is slightly more cryptic than in the others.
+Here is the [Godbolt as proof](https://godbolt.org/z/E1j9e4PE4).
+It's worth calling out that the error message through this approach is significantly more cryptic than in the others.
 We do eventually see the message about the failed concept, but it is preceded by lots of failures around `std::apply` as opposed to the extremely clear errors from the prior examples.

 # Real-World Example
 `Crunch`'s `CRUNCH_MESSAGE_FIELDS` macro creates a `constexpr` `get_fields` function for easy iteration over all the fields in a message.
 It returns a tuple where each element is `crunch::field::Field`.
 I needed to apply two different template concepts to the set of elements in the tuple: